lumenlearning/IMathAS/README.md

 PHP 7.2 is required for tests and test coverage reports.

     $ composer install
-    $ composer testohm
+    $ composer test-ohm

 Tests will be available at [ohm/tests/\_output/coverage/index.html](ohm/tests/_output/coverage/index.html).

 # Long-term goals / wish list

-- MOM/OHM should work on any port. (besides 80/440)
-- It should be possible to start OHM with `php -S localhost:80 -t .`
+- URLs are sometimes mangled when running a local server with `php -S`.
 - Correct namespacing in OHM-specific code.
 (PSR-4)
 	- Move/rename OHM-specific namespaced directories so they make more sense.